Vovka7Surnyk/DevOpsTask/README.md

 6. Run command `docker compose up`

-7. Check your repository, `nginx.csv` file should be here)
+7. Check your repository, `nginx.csv` file should be there)